Watch: Driver walks away after sickening speedway collision

 Meeanee Speedway held its latest meet on Saturday night, which concluded with the derby race.

-During the first lap, one car rolled numerous times before another car hit it head-on.
+During the first lap, one car rolled before another car hit it head-on.

 The crash looked serious, as the overturned driver’s-side cabin bore the brunt of the collision.